john-h-kastner/liquid-structures/README.md

 The implementation of `merge` for this heap is particularly interesting.
 LiquidHaskell was not able to verify the Leftist Heap merge function given in *Purely Functional Data Structures*.
-I believe that this was because LiquidHaskell could not show that minimum after merging two heaps must be the minimum of one of the input heaps.
+I believe that this was because LiquidHaskell could not show that the minimum after merging two heaps must be the minimum of one of the input heaps.
 I was able to encode a variant of this fact into the type of `merge` in a way that enabled LiquidHaskell to check the function.